aaronburt/guide-aaronburt/docs/install-tailscale.md

 sudo curl -fsSL https://tailscale.com/install.sh | sh
 ```

-This commands fetchs the contents of the install.sh script and runs it, you can instead download the file and run it if you don't like the piping into sh
+This commands fetches the contents of the install.sh script and runs it, you can instead download the file and run it if you don't like the piping into sh

 next run the following command as sudo or as root